eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 ### Runtime

-The `Runtime` is implemented as singleton, meaning each applications holds only one instance.
+The `Runtime` is implemented as a singleton, meaning each applications holds only one instance.
 It is responsible for:

-* Initalizing the `runtime::PoshRuntime` which registers with RouDi and sets up shared memory (see [overview article](overview.md))
+* Initializing the `runtime::PoshRuntime` which registers with RouDi and sets up shared memory (see [overview article](overview.md))
 * Searching for instances of services

 `popo::Listener` and `runtime::ServiceDiscovery` are used to provide service discovery functionality.
-Two kind of ways to search are available, sychronous and asynchronous.
+Two kinds of ways to search are available, synchronous and asynchronous.

-#### Sychronous search for instances
+#### Synchronous search for instances

 The `Runtime::FindService` call searches for all iceoryx service with the given service and instance identifier both for publish/subscribe and request/response.
 The `MessagingPattern`